cklapperich/LLM-Dungeon/prototype_prompts/gameplay_notes.md

 Monsters level up by gaining 'perks', not leveling.
 Heroines do just scale up statwise mostly.
 Can purchase perks.

+Built in default abilities: slam/bite, grapple, remove clothing (only grappled target).
+These are all +0 and built into all monsters.

 ## PREPARATION:
 UPGRADE MONSTERS, PLACE TRAPS, PLACE MONSTERS, ADD ON TO TEMPLE